Knotx/knotx/README.md

   web integration framework
 </p>

-Knot.x is an open source framework that allows integrating all kinds of systems like CMS, web APIs, databases or caches into one platform.
+Knot.x is an open source framework integrating content from different sources like headless or traditional CMS, with systems like CRM, e-commerce or search engines.

-Knot.x contains **toolset** and defines **patterns** that enable efficient and resilient integrating applications together.
-Those tools and patterns can be used in multiple configurations and ways and thanks to that, Knot.x can be used as a dynamic templates processor as well as Web API platform (Knot.x can consume and expose the data).

-The heart of Knot.x is [HTTP Server](https://github.com/Knotx/knotx-server-http) which handles the whole traffic.
+The heart of Knot.x is the [HTTP Server](https://github.com/Knotx/knotx-server-http) that uses [Fragment Processing](https://github.com/Knotx/knotx-fragments-handler) to connect many data sources into one customer experience (like HTML, JSON or PDF) in the configurable, reactive, scalable and fault-tolerant way.

 Knot.x comes also with a [distribution](https://github.com/Knotx/knotx-stack) that enables quick start with Knot.x, is a project structure and supports deployment automation (see the [Cookbook](https://github.com/Knotx/knotx-cookbook) and [Docker images](https://hub.docker.com/u/knotx)).

-We build Knot.x on top of [Vert.x](http://vertx.io/), known as one of the leading frameworks for performant, event-driven applications.
+We build Knot.x on top of [Vert.x](http://vertx.io/), known as one of the leading toolkits for performant, event-driven applications.
 It uses asynchronous programming principles which allows it to process a large number of requests using a single thread.
 Asynchronous programming is a style promoting the ability to write non-blocking code (no thread pools).
 The platform stays responsive under heavy and